Agroindustrial Processing and Marketing of Plantain

 • Research in business organization processes for small-scale producers: The training of facilitators of livelihood-based business initiatives was emphasized.

-• Development of a platform for knowledge and technological innovation in banana production, processing and marketing: The achievements in this component aimed at training and putting into practice value chain approaches and training inititatives.
+• Development of a platform for knowledge and technological innovation in banana production, processing and marketing: The achievements in this component aimed at training and putting into practice value chain approaches and training initiatives.

 The technological solution